dsugden/cluster-console/README.md

 # astrolabe: An Akka Cluster Console

+A more current version of this project is [here](https://github.com/boldradius/cluster-console)

 A burgeoning web-based console<sup>1</sup> for realtime visualization of Akka Clusters.

 <small>1</small><sub>This code is heavily influenced by–and owes its existence to–[ochron's ScalaJS Single Page Application Tutorial](https://github.com/ochrons/scalajs-spa-tutorial)</sub>.